-Founder and Managing Partner of TSI
+Founder and Managing Trustee of TSI

 Malcolm Boyd is widely known by the South African SME support fraternity, especially for his role as founding Chief Executive Officer of NAMAC Trust, which he developed from inception to employing well over 200 staff and an annual budget of R150M.
 NAMAC became internationally known and recognised as the SME development organisation with which donor agencies, the private sector, government departments and other development agencies wished to partner.
 During his many years as a consultant in the field of business development, he has been director of numerous nonprofit organisations in South Africa.
 His experience ranges from owning his own consulting business, to being a director of a leading information supply company, to management consulting on performance improvement programmes with some of the large corporations in South Africa.
 Over the past twenty-six years he has developed extensive corporate, executive, governance, general management, project management and leadership skills as well as a participatory approach to dealing with business at all levels, domestically and internationally.
 His exposure to both for profit and nonprofit organisations has allowed him to develop a greater understanding of the differences and similarities that exist between them and to apply this knowledge in these fields.
 He has a passion for excellence in the nonprofit sector with particular focus onto Corporate Governance, Leadership, Executive Management as well as measuring the impact of interventions in this sector.
 He spent two years in Sydney conducting research into the Nonprofit sector and Small Business support.
 He lectures at Stellenbosch University Business School and presents the governance module for the USB-ED NPO Management programme.
 He is also a panel member for the review of the project presentations by the Senior Management Development Programme (SMDP) students.
 He holds a Bachelor of Business Administration Degree from Newport University (USA), and has completed postgraduate studies at Harvard Business School in the area of Governing for Nonprofit Excellence and Strategic Perspectives in Nonprofit Management; both were resident studies at Harvard’s Boston Campus.
 He completed the Management Advancement Programme at Wits Business School, Johannesburg South Africa.
 He is a graduate and Fellow of the Australian Institute of Company Directors and a Fellow of the Institute of Directors in Southern Africa.
 He qualified as a certified sustainability assurance practitioner at the University of Stellenbosch Graduate School.